oxagast/Franklin/README.md

 2) Create an API key, then put it in a file called `api.key` in the scripts working directory.

-3) You'll need to set up a webserver with a directory under it's root called `said` (usually something like `/var/www/html/said/`), that is writable by the call_gpt3.sh script.
+3) You'll need to set up a webserver with a directory under it's root called `said` (usually something like `/var/www/html/said/`), that is writable by the `franklin.pl` script.

 4) Create a file called `block.lst` and fill it, line by line, with any users that abuse the bot.